Tonetete/rivas-lib/README.md

-A simple library componets for testing purposes.
+A simple library componets for testing purposes for lottoland code challenge.

 # Rivas-lib